 This deposit allows work to start in purchasing raw materials, an accurate site measure to take place and pre-booking of the manufacturing time and installation dates.
 The deposit also covers the manufacturing of the kitchen up until the time it is due for dispatch.

-Throughout the entire production process your questions will be answered by our Project Managers and not by your Designer, it is at this time we make the transition from concept to reality.
+Throughout the entire production process your questions will be answered by both your Designer and our Project Managers, it is at this time we make the transition from concept to reality.

 At this time you will be advised of tentative dates and can plan the removal of your old kitchen if required and any other work needed.